 The Confirmation Link example provided in the plugin allows you to send a user an email through ActiveCampaign with a special one-time-use link.
-When the link is clicked, it will create the record in WordPress, generate a password, automatically log the user into the site, and apply a tag if you’ve optionally configured it (here’s how).
+When the link is clicked, it will create the record in WordPress, and automatically log the user into the site, and apply a tag if you’ve optionally configured it (here’s how).

 In the example above, you can see the ActiveCampaign merge fields for the email address and the subscriber ID.
 These are required for the link to function properly.

 Please note: This link differs from a normal autologin link as the link only works one time and only for new users who aren’t in WordPress.

 When this confirmation link is clicked by the user, it will automatically log the user into the site, and you can use the “redirect” parameter in this link to redirect the user to a change password page (using [memb_change_password] shortcode) to allow the user to set their own password on the site.

 You’ll place this link in an email sent out by ActiveCampaign.
 The link will work once and then stop working to increase security.